In Virginia, what are Considered to be the Grounds for Divorce?

 What is the Meaning of Desertion in Virginia:

 If a spouse is convicted of desertion that means he/she left, abandoned or deserted his/her spouse with an intent to leave permanently.
-However, it won’t be classified as a desertion if the spouse left for a temporary time such as taking a vacation.
+However, it won’t be classified as an abandonment if the spouse left for a temporary time such as taking a vacation.

 How will the Desertion be Proved?

-Moreover, if the spouse agrees with the choice of desertion of his/her husband, then he/she wont be able to do allege on desertion afterwards.
+Moreover, if the spouse agrees with the choice of abandonment of his/her husband, then he/she wont be able to do allege on desertion afterwards.

 For a Divorce to Happen, What kind of Proof must Someone get?

-For a divorce to be proved, it usually involves a person outside the marriage to prove the faults.
-A detective is usually hired to prove that adultery was committed by the spouse of a married couple.
+For a ending of the marriage are all variations to be proved, it usually involves a person outside the marriage to prove the faults.
+A detective is usually hired to prove that adultery was committed by the partner of a married couple.
 This detective is used to prove the “inclination and opportunity” that the spouse had.
 The inclination can be that the spouse spent a night with someone, that is outside of their marriage, in a residence or room.
 Moreover, it can also be proved through simple kiss or hug.

 How Long Does it Usually take to get a Divorce in Virginia?

-If a married couple are divorcing due to adultery made by either of the spouses, then the divorce shall be given immediately by the court if the adultery was proved.
+If a married couple are divorcing due to adultery made by either of the spouses, then the dissolution of marriage shall be given immediately by the court if the adultery was proved.
 Moreover, if separation is the reason that a married couple are divorcing, then they must live separately for at least one year or 12 months.
 However, if the married couple don’t have minor children and they draft a separation agreement, then only six months of separation are needed.
-Furthermore, if a divorce is based on cruelty and/or desertion, then they must live separately for one year.
+Furthermore, if a dissolution of marriage is based on cruelty and/or desertion, then they must live separately for one year.

 What does Venue in Virginia mean?

 What locality the case is filed in and in what court, is considered to be the Venue.
-The Circuit Court is the proper venue for the divorce action in Virginia.
+The Circuit Court is the proper venue for the dissolution of marriage action in Virginia.

 What is the Residency Required in Virginia for a Divorce to be filed?

-If a married couple wants to divorce, the residency required for one or both the spouses is at least six months.
+If a married couple wants to dissolution of marriage, the residency required for one or both the spouses is at least six months.